EladSe17/pdsnd_github/README.md

-### Date created
+Date created
-Include the date you created this project and README file.
+28/02/2020

-### Project Title
+Project Title
-Replace the Project Title
+BikeShare Company limited

-### Description
+Description
-Describe what your project is about and what it does
+BikeShare company in 3 cities in the us : Chicago, New York and Washington - data analisys about company overoll usage of bikes in the cities

-### Files used
+Files used
-Include the files used
+chicago.csv, new_york_city.csv, washington.csv

-### Credits
+Credits
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+mom and dad and george my dog and shahar